 DLC, or Design Lights Consortium, is a program that promotes the quality, performance, and energy-efficiency of commercial lighting solutions.
 Unlike UL and ETL listings, DLC is NOT a safety regulation and has no association with the Occupational Safety and Health Administration (OSHA) or Nationally Recognized Testing Laboratories (NRTL).

 If a commercial lighting product has earned DLC certification, it signals a high level of both quality and energy-efficiency.
 Manufacturers are required to label their products according to federal regulations.
-Unlike ENERGY STAR, DLC is specific ONLY to the lighting industry.
+Unlike Energy Star, DLC is specific ONLY to the lighting industry.

 For this reason, you will never see a DLC listed air conditioner or washing machine.
-This is also why you will never see both an ENERGY STAR and a DLC label on the same light bulb.
+This is also why you will never see both an Energy Star and a DLC label on the same light bulb.

 If a product is DLC listed, you can find the label on the package:

-LEGITMACY: DLC Listed products are reputable products.
+1. Legitimacy: DLC Listed products are reputable products.

-ENERGY-SAVING: DLC Listed products will SAVE on energy.
+2. Energy Saving: DLC Listed products will SAVE on energy.

-WARRANTY: DLC Listed products offers warranties on most of their products.
+4. Warranty: DLC Listed products offers warranties on most of their products.